Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 `1.0.16`
 - Adding a small navigation menu on the game escape menu

+`1.0.19`
+- Added a parameter to control the background opacity of nameplates
+- Added a parameter to hide the name of thralls separatly from players

 ## Fixes
 `1.0.14`
 - API file was missing from the archive